88% of Companies Are Now Using AI — But Only 39% Are Getting Results. Here Is Why

 Here is the career insight most people are missing from this data.

 If 88% of companies are using AI but only 39% are getting results — that means there are millions of companies right now desperately searching for people who can bridge that gap.
+They have spent the budget.
+They have the tools.
+They cannot figure out why it is not working.
+And they need help.

 The Opportunity Hidden Inside This Gap